code-pushup/cli/examples/plugins/src/file-size/README.md

    };
    ```

-4. (Optional) Reference audits (or groups) which you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).
+4. (Optional) Reference audits (or groups) that you wish to include in custom categories (use `npx code-pushup print-config` to list audits and groups).

    Assign weights based on what influence each audit and group should have on the overall category score (assign weight 0 to only include it for extra info, without influencing the category score).